xlibb/module-sikulix/ballerina/Package.md

 The IDE is only available as jar-file, that can be double-clicked to start it, usage in a command window: `java -jar <path-to>/sikulix.jar`

-> To use the SikuliX IDE you need a valid Java runtime installation of at least version 8 (OpenJDK or Oracle JRE/JDK).
+> **Note:** To use the SikuliX IDE you need a valid Java runtime installation of at least version 8 (OpenJDK or Oracle JRE/JDK).

 - Use `Take Screenshot` option to capture screenshots.
 - Use `Region` option to find x, y, w, h properties of a region.